omarHussamm/Cursor-Presentation/README.md

 # Cursor AI Workshop
-## Building a Task Management API with Golang
+## Building a Task Management App with Next.js

 **90-Minute Technical Workshop**
 **Philosophy:** YOU drive, AI assists.
 You are responsible for what ships.